 the clek foonf is another seat that's a little more on the high-end but has amazing rear-facing longevity. the highest on the market, actually. thebabyguynyc reviewed this one too which you can watch here:

 another hugely popular seat because of its magical capabilities to fit 3 across the back seat of any car is the diono radian. it's on sale for 20% off right now on amazon in a few different colors including shadow (a basic black) for $272.

 i hope this post helps some of you pick out the best seat for your family, your budget, your car, and your needs. if you have any questions at all please don't hesitate to leave a comment here, on facebook, or email me. i will try to get back to you as soon as possible!

 Corrine Stokoe is a blogger, podcaster and content creator behind the brand Mint Arrow.
-She and her husband Neil live in South Orange County with their 3 little girls (and soon to be baby boy!) and run a blog and business with 8 total team members, where they find the best daily deals and share favorite finds in fashion and beauty.
+She and her husband Neil live in South Orange County with their 3 little girls and baby boy, she runs her blog and business with 7 team members, where they find the best daily deals and share favorite finds in fashion and beauty.
 They also run a podcast called Mint Arrow Messages.
 Mint Arrow has been featured in Forbes, Women's Wear Daily, Business Insider, The Wall Street Journal, AdWeek and Allure.
 Corrine is passionate about sharing the gospel of Jesus Christ as often as she can and teaching others to use social media for good.